 Nutrition in Nuts

-Nuts are a powerhouse of nutrition.
-Studies have shown that if you eat 1-2 servings of nuts per day you are “less likely to die of cancer, heart disease, and respiratory disease” according to a report in the New England Journal of Medicine.
+Nuts are packed with beneficial nutrition.
+Studies have shown that if you eat 1-2 servings of nuts per day, you are “less likely to die of cancer, heart disease, and respiratory disease,” according to a report in the New England Journal of Medicine.